visoftsolutions/ksox-landing/README.md

 ## 🚀 Quick Start Guide

-Embarking on your journey with the KSOX-WEB workspace?
+Embarking on your journey with the KSOX-LANDING workspace?
 Here's a streamlined guide:

 ### 1. **Cleanup**